By SiteSpect Product Management

 From this initial result, the team worked with SiteSpect to break down the new mobile page into smaller pieces, creating new variation groups for each change.
 Temple & Webster then rolled out each change on its own to learn the impact each element had both individually and in conjunction with other elements via multivariate testing.
 By isolating each change, the originally flat result took on a whole new shape.
 It turned out that just one element caused a negative turn in conversions, and that without that single element the redesign increased conversions significantly.

-With this knowledge, Temple & Webster not only fine-tuned their mobile page redesign, but also found a potentially problematic site component that they could move forward to test and then address site and device wide.
+With this knowledge, Temple & Webster not only fine-tuned their mobile page redesign, but also found a potentially problematic site component that they could move forward to A/B test and then address site and device wide.

 Since implementing SiteSpect, Temple & Webster have taken advantage of the breadth of capabilities it offers — using Origin Experiments© extensively, putting optimization in the hands of many departments, and collecting accurate and thorough data about their user experience.
 Brodie and Henriques emphasize the partnership with SiteSpect consultants as key to their success.